holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     // The location of the wasm for this zome.
     location: Location,

     // The integrity zomes this zome depends on.
+The order of these MUST match
-    // The order of these must match the order the types are used in the zome.
+    // the order the types are used in the zome.
     dependencies: Option<Vec<ZomeName>>,
 }